 Yes.
-Having paid employment or YEL insurance as a self-employed person does not affect your insurance obligation for grant or scholarship work.
+Having paid employment or YEL insurance as a self-employed person does not affect your insurance obligation for grant work.
 The Finnish pension system is based on the idea that pension is accrued for all paid labour.
-For example, if you work as an entrepreneur alongside your grant or scholarship work, you will accrue pension simultaneously for both your grant or scholarship work and your work as an entrepreneur.
+For example, if you work as an entrepreneur alongside your grant work, you will accrue pension simultaneously for both your grant work and your work as an entrepreneur.

 Taxation of a grant or scholarship